QasimK/programmers-compendium/linux/nginx.md

 * open\_file\_cache - do not recheck filesystem for file on every request
 * gzip - covered by Ubuntu for HTML only...
 * gzip\_static - do not compress on the fly, serve pre-generated .gz files
-* limit\_rate - consider for limiting a individual request by limiting the network speed
 * limit\_req - consider for [rate limiting number-of-requests](https://www.nginx.com/blog/rate-limiting-nginx/) by IP
 * \(limit\_conn - consider for rate limiting number-of-requests by connections - alternative to above?
 * limit\_rate - consider for limiting a individual request by limiting the network speed